 One of the more environment-conscious materials, Gaia is a foam based on an organic chemical compound.
 The material is softer than the usual foam and is adept at resisting heat as well as cold.
 The biggest plus is its low density that reduces the PFD weight without affecting performance.

-This is an all-natural material, derived from the fibre that surrounds the kapok tree.
+This is an all-natural material, derived from the fiber that surrounds the kapok tree.
 The material scores on three fronts – its resilient, lightweight, and buoyant.
 Kapok also outperforms foam in durability and keeping out water.

 How To Wear A PFD